 Finally, in 1998 our Patron the Countess of Burma opened the hospice in Sittingbourne, Kent.
 The building was designed by Derek himself as an architect and is a remarkable bringing together of beauty, serenity, and practicality.

 Sadly, Jennifer Phillips died unexpectedly in August 2001 aged 61.
-She is remembered in our Garden of Tranquillity, along with many of the children and young people who have used the hospice.
+She is remembered in our Garden of Tranquility, along with many of the children and young people who have used the hospice.

 Demelza entered its next phase of development in 2004.
 We merged with James House, a charity established in East Sussex by Robin and Mary Gooch following the death of their 11-year-old son James.
 This enabled us to provide therapies, respite and end-of-life care in the comfort and security of a child’s own home.